Fort Wayne magazine October 2025

 “It was just crazy enough to work,” said Sea Grandon, owner and curator of Atelier, on her plan to open an art gallery in downtown Warsaw…

 Fort Wayne magazine’s City Guide is not just for extroverts and introverts.
 It’s for all vertebrates and even a few invertebrates.
-Our City Guide may be the only…
+Our City Guide may be…

 Be A Tourist in Your Own Hometown, happening Sunday, is your chance to go on a Fort Wayne tourism spree while spending as little money as you care to.